mashupbots/socko/socko-docs/docs/user_guide.markdown

 The default dispatcher is optimized for non blocking code.

-However, if your actors have blocking operations like database read/write or file system read/write, we recommend that you use a dispatcher driven by the `tread-pool-executor`.
+However, if your actors have blocking operations like database read/write or file system read/write, we recommend that you use a dispatcher driven by the `thread-pool-executor`.
 For example, the `PinnedDispatcher` is used in Socko's file upload [example app](https://github.com/mashupbots/socko/tree/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/fileupload).

 Isolating blocking operations to a thread pool means that other actors can continue processing without